Updating SL1

 • What has been deprecated?

-1. Read the Known Issues for the release at https://support.sciencelogic.com/s/known-issues.
+1. Read the Known Issues for the release.
+These can be found in the release notes and at https://support.sciencelogic.com/s/known-issues.

 2. Identify all integrations and third-party applications that access the SL1 database or manipulate data on SL1.
 Determine how to disable these integrations during the deployment and re-enable after deployment.